Documenting the Success of Trauma-Informed Advocacy: Ohio’s Manual of Trauma-Informed Care Protocols and Best Practices

 The Family Violence Prevention and Services Program is pleased to recognize the efforts of the Ohio Domestic Violence Network in producing Trauma-Informed Care Protocols and Best Practices, because it captures our commitment to bettering evidence-based, trauma-informed work.
 The manual not only improves the capacity of Ohio’s service providers and advocates to offer technical assistance, but also serves as a model for programs across the nation to better serve survivors.

-For an electronic version of Trauma-Informed Care Protocols and Best Practices, visit the Ohio Domestic Violence Network’s website.
+Read an electronic version of Trauma-Informed Care Protocols and Best Practices.

 For more information about the work of state domestic violence coalitions, visit the Family Violence Prevention and Services Program’s State Domestic Violence Coalitions Fact Sheet.